endeavouros-team/PKGBUILDS/eos-apps-info/man/eos-wallpaper-set/eos-wallpaper-set.md

 Sets the wallpaper from the given file, or lets user to select it from the given folder.

+The file name of the chosen wallpaper will be saved into a history file `$HOME/.eos-wallpaper-set.history-of-wallpapers`.

 ![](eos-wallpaper-set.png)

 ## Synopsis